vnmsklnk/ORB-SLAM3-Datasets-Preprocessing/README.md

 ```
 **WARNING**: You should have requirements installed for running script.

+*NOTE*: You should specify config.ini file before running script.
+There is example of this file in the repository.

 Your preproccesed files will be in ```depth_preprocessed``` and ```color_preprocessed``` folders.

 * Then you can generate your own associations file executing: